 2020: Adoption of Continental’s new sustainability framework with four focus areas and eight sustainability essentials.
 The targets to be met by 2050 at the latest are: complete carbon neutrality; emission-free mobility and industry; circular economy; and 100 percent responsible value chains.

-By the end of 2040: CO2 neutrality throughout Continental’s entire production network.
+By no later than end-2040: CO2 neutrality throughout Continental’s entire production processes.